-Changes to the housing application, including roommate requests, can be made until May 15.
-Housing and roommate assignments will be communicated by July 15 to students who have an enrollment deposit and completed housing application on file by May 1.
-Assignments for students who submit a deposit after May 1 will be communicated on a rolling basis after July 15.
+Changes to the housing application, including roommate requests, can be made until June 1.
+Housing and roommate assignments will be communicated beginning July 8 to students who have an enrollment deposit and completed housing application on file by May 5.
+Assignments for students who complete the housing application after May 5 will be communicated on a rolling basis after July 8.

 Included in the housing application is an option to select a preferred dining plan.
 All students living in a Butler residence hall are enrolled in a Residential Dining Plan.
 Dining plans include meal swipes as well as Flex Dollars that can be utilized at retail locations on campus.
 For more information about dining plan options, visit our dining website.

 Students who intend to commute must still complete the housing application to seek approval outside of the Butler University Residency Policy (listed below).
 Students intending to commute will need to follow the instructions in the Housing Application Process to select the Commuter Request process.
 This step should be completed by May 5 at 5:00 PM.